TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/Immutable.md

 @snippet cs [..\Recipes.Dapper\Immutable\ImmutableScenario.cs] ImmutableScenario

+## DbConnector

+DbConnector currently does not support direct constructor mapping.

+Built-in functionality, including extensions, can simply be leveraged when working with immutable objects.

+@snippet cs [..\Recipes.DbConnector\Immutable\ImmutableScenario.cs] ImmutableScenario

 ## Entity Framework 6

 Entity Framework does not directly support immutable objects.
 You can overcome this by using a pair of conversions between the immutable object and the mutable entity.